We’re on our way to making Christchurch a cycle-friendly city with a connected route of safe cycleways.

 Pre-earthquakes: Christchurch is acknowledged as a city suited to cycling and with high levels of participation.
-Research in 2006 revealed that 15 per cent of people regularly cycle, and a further 32 per cent would consider cycling but don’t due to concerns about their safety.
+Land Transport New Zealand research in 2006 revealed that 15 per cent of people regularly cycle, and a further 32 per cent would consider cycling but don’t due to concerns about their safety.

 2011: More than 3,500 cycling-related suggestions are made through Share an Idea, a way for the public to say what they wanted the rebuild to focus on.

 July 2012: The Accessible City chapter of the Central Christchurch Recovery Plan promotes enhancements to the quality and connectedness of cycling opportunities in the Central City as one of the key measures crucial to recovery.
 An updated version is released in November 2013 by Canterbury Earthquake Recovery Minister Gerry Brownlee.